Earn Your Master of Science in Education

-The program is designed with the educator’s demanding schedule in mind.
-Offered in highly interactive online and onsite formats, the OKWU program allows educators to earn a master’s degree in as little as 22 months while developing the knowledge, skills, and dispositions of a master teacher.
+Our master of education programs are designed with the educator’s demanding schedule in mind.
+Offered in online or onsite formats, the OKWU program allows educators to earn a master’s degree in as little as 22 months while developing the knowledge, skills, and dispositions of a leader.

-A strong sense of community is at the heart of OKWU’s Master of Education program.
+Reflection and community are at the heart of OKWU’s Master of Education program.
 Within cohorts, M.Ed. students are encouraged to share their areas of expertise, professors are supportive and accessible, and university staff members are on call to assist students in reaching their educational goals.

 More than a degree!